Kiuwan logo

 2. Conduct Regular Code Reviews: Establish a routine where code reviews are not just about functionality but also identifying potential security issues.
 Encourage peer reviews and use automated tools to assist in this process.

-3. Promote Collaboration: Ensure security, operations, and development teams work closely together.
+3. Promote Collaboration: Ensure security, operations, and development teams work closely.
 This can be facilitated by regular meetings, shared goals, and integrated project management tools that keep everyone on the same page.

 4. Incorporate Security Training: Make security training a part of the development lifecycle.
 Regular workshops and training sessions on the latest security practices and vulnerabilities can help developers stay informed and vigilant.